Universal quantum control over non-Hermitian continuous-variable systems: Non-Hermitian cavity-magnonic system

 \subsection{Universal Heisenberg passages of two operators}

 With Eq.~(\ref{HamMC}), we construct the universal passages for the non-Hermitian cavity-magnonic system, which give rise to nonunitary evolution of the system state and the final state can be automatically normalized.
-According to Eqs.~(\ref{unitary}) and (\ref{unitarVec}), the time-dependent ancillary operators of an arbitrary two-mode system can be written as
+According to Eqs.~(\ref{unitary}) and (\ref{unitarVec}), the time-dependent ancillary operators for a two-mode system can be constructed as

 with a $2\times2$ unitary transformation matrix